null

 • weBoost Office 200: 1 to 4

-weBoost Office systems with the high-gain EDGE dome antenna are available exclusively from Powerful Signal.
+The Office 100 and Office 200 come standard with one inside antenna.
+If you have a long-and-narrow building or an L-shaped or multi-story building, additional inside antennas can help you spread the signal coverage around more evenly. weBoost Office systems with the high-gain EDGE dome antenna are available exclusively from Powerful Signal.
 The Office 100 is available with 2 inside dome antennas; the Office 200 is available with up to 4 inside dome antennas.

 Professional installation

-• weBoost Office 100: Not available
+• weBoost Office 100 & Office 200: Not available

-The standard weBoost Office 100 and Office 200 systems require self-installation.
-If you prefer a solution with installation included, the weBoost Installed | Office 200 includes professional, commercial installation by a licensed, insured, and manufacturer-certified installer.
+If you prefer a solution with installation included, the weBoost Office 300 Installed includes professional, commercial installation by a licensed, insured, and manufacturer-certified installer.

 Open space indoor coverage

-• weBoost Office 100: Up to 15,000 ft²
+• weBoost Office 100 & Office 300 Installed: Up to 15,000 ft²

 • weBoost Office 200: Up to 30,000 ft²